jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 And there's a whole ton of new libraries that need to be built for new desktop specific features that don't exist on mobile.
 -->

 ---

 # Downsides

-- Expo CLI doesn't support macOS/Windows (yet)
+- Expo CLI support is experimental
 - Some libraries don't work on macOS/Windows
 - Desktop specific functionality needs native modules

 <!--
 So there are still some downsides and rough edges.

-It's not supported in the Expo CLI so it needs to be built separately.
+We're still experimenting with Expo CLI support.

 And we need a lot more libraries to support desktop platforms.
 -->